mikaelvesavuori/secure-azure-functions-api-example/README.md

-# Azure: API Management instance with Serverless Framework
+# Example of a secured API Management instance fronting Azure Functions

 Basic demo of a minimally secured API with a single Azure Function behind it.
 The stack is Serverless Framework, Typescript, Babel and Webpack.